-(E) Include a physical description of the respondent and the respondent's last known location.
+(D) Include a physical description of the respondent and the respondent's last known location.

 (7) The petitioner must make a good faith effort to provide notice to a family or household member of the respondent and to any known third party who may be at risk of violence.
-The notice must state that the petitioner intends to petition the court for an extreme risk protection order or has already done so and, if the petitioner is a law enforcement officer or a law enforcement agency, must include referrals to appropriate resources, including mental health, domestic violence, and counseling resources.
+The notice must state that the petitioner intends to petition the court for a risk protection order or has already done so and must include referrals to appropriate resources, including mental health, domestic violence, and counseling resources.
 The petitioner must attest in the petition to having provided such notice or must attest to the steps that will be taken to provide such notice.

-(8) If the petitioner is a law enforcement officer or a law enforcement agency, then the petitioner must list the address of record on the petition as being where the appropriate law enforcement agency is located.
+(8) The petitioner must list the address of record on the petition as being where the appropriate law enforcement agency is located.